 What is the Chinese New Year / Lunar New Year?

 Chinese New Year is a festival that celebrates the start of the new year on the Chinese calendar.
 It begins at the start of the second new moon after the winter solstice and lasts 15 days.
-Since it begins at the start of the second moon it is not held on the same day each year.
-In 2021 it will start on February 12th.
+Since it begins at the start of the second moon, it is not held on the same day each year.
+In 2023 it will start on January 22nd.

 Chinese New Year symbolizes letting go of the past and welcoming a new beginning.
 It has also been called the Lunar New Year, Spring Festival, or the First Day of the Great Year.